-(a) If any Member wilfully refuses or neglects to comply with the provisions of this Constitution or is guilty of any conduct which in the opinion of the Board is unbecoming of a Member or prejudicial to the interests of the Company, the Board will have the power by resolution to censure or fine the Member. (b) Any action taken by the Board under clause 15.5(a) is effective only after the Member has been given 30 days notice of the resolution and has had the opportunity to be heard at the meeting at which the resolution is proposed.
+- (a) If at any time a Member: - (i) wilfully refuses or neglects to comply with the provisions of this Constitution; or - (ii) has acted in a manner which in the opinion of the Board: - (A) brings the sport of tennis into disrepute; - (B) is unbecoming of a Member; or - (C) is prejudicial to the interests or image of the Company or the sport of tennis, the Board will have the power by resolution to suspend, expel, renounce, censure and/or fine the Member.

+(b) Any action taken by the Board under clause 15.5(a) is effective only after the Member has been given 21 days notice of the resolution and has had the opportunity to be heard at the meeting at which the resolution is proposed.